abilash-sethu/codechallenge/README.md

 Note: - Before running the compose please make sure the fat jar file is created under build directory Use docker-compose down to stop and remove all the resources

+#### Use the attached postman collection to test the rest api's available